-The infrapatella fat pad (sometimes known as Hoffa's pad) is a soft tissue that lies beneath the kneecap.
-We describe how it is injured and treatment options.
+The infrapatellar fat pad is also sometimes known as Hoffa's pad.
+It is a soft tissue that lies beneath the kneecap which can get impinged causing knee pain.